 About ivanbenson

-I am a former singer, guitar player, writer, story teller, voice over talent, and a current heart attack survivor in the Atlanta, Georgia area.“May I Please Use the Rest Room?”
+I am a former singer, guitar player, writer, story teller, voice over talent, and a current heart attack survivor in the Atlanta, Georgia area.

 “May I please use the rest room?”
 Oh, the countless times I heard this request as a school teacher in decades gone by.
 I’m certain I uttered it myself as a student on many occasions, too, my bladder yearning for … Continue reading →